kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

 **Deploy MySQL Standalone :**

 In this section, we are going to deploy a MySQL standalone.
 Then, in the next section we will update the resources of the database server using vertical scaling.
-Below is the YAML of the `MySQL` crd that we are going to create,
+Below is the YAML of the `MySQL` cr that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha1